 - High token amounts (some are in the tens of billions)

-- infinite or unknown token supply limit
+- infinite, unknown or broken token supply limit

-- Designed under a false narrative like fast payments
+- Designed under a false narrative like fast payments or decentralized world computer

 - Insecure in more ways than one